aws-samples/amazon-rekognition-shot-detection-demo-using-segment-api/README.md

 ### NodeJS
-Make sure you install NodeJS 10.x or above onto your system.
+Make sure you install NodeJS 14.x onto your system.

 For MAC user, download and install from [nodejs.org](https://nodejs.org/en/download/).
 Alternatively, you can also use Homebrew.